 It would also be useful for St Cuthbert’s Walk to address its own lack of brand personality, and poor visibility online.
 It is almost unheard of these days for any shopping centre of any size to have no customer-facing website or social media presence at all, but that appears to be the case here.

-Nevertheless, while Chester-le-Street has some stubborn issues still to address, the town, and how it is perceived, is certainly in better shape than it was three years ago – and that is something to be warmly welcomed.
+Hence, though Chester-le-Street has some stubborn issues still to address, the town, and how it is perceived, is certainly in better shape than it was four years ago, with greatly enhanced online visibility.

 Need insight and support to help your own town?